-In this section, we investigate the total-reward, entropyregularised criterion defined above.
-While value and policy iteration in entropy-regularised RL have been analysed previously (Nachum et al., 2017), convergence results are limited to discounted MDPs.
-We sketch an argument that an optimal proper policy exists under the total-reward criterion and that the soft versions of value and policy iteration (see Algorithms 1 and 2) converge to optimal solutions.
+Section 2.
+While value and policy iteration in entropyregularised RL have been analysed previously (Nachum et al., 2017), convergence results are limited to discounted MDPs.
+Therefore, in this section, we sketch an argument that an optimal proper policy exists under the total-reward criterion and that the entropy-regularised versions of value and policy iteration (see Algorithms 1 and 2) converge to optimal solutions.
+More details can be found in the supplementary material.